its-rigs/Trolly/README.md

 A user authorisation token isn't too hard to get hold of.
 There are instruction on how to get one on the [Trello](https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user).
 For those too lazy there is a python class in the library called Authorise().
-To use this class simply navigate to the file and type:
+To use this class simply navigate to the file in a terminal and type:

     python authorise.py -a API_KEY APPLICATION_NAME WHEN_TO_EXPIRE